zhengshuai1001/JiKouCompany/README.md

 Your big opportunity may be right where you are now.

 The best way to cheer yourself up is to try to cheer somebody else up.

+Luck is what happens when preparation meets opportunity.